mei-friend/mei-friend.github.io/_docs/basic/getting-started.md

 {% include alert.html type="info" title="Local storage" content="mei-friend remembers your most recent work and settings in your browser's local storage to persist them even if your browser is closed as long as you don't delete it automatically." %}

+## mei-friend appearance

+Changing theme of editor will adapt mei-friend's appearance... a variety of bright and dark themes available...
+If set to default, it will follow the night shift settings of your operating system...
+You may chose to have the notation match the appearance of the theme.
+In case of a dark theme, this will invert the usual colors of the notation.

+**Insert animated GIF with some selected themes**

 ## Where next?

 Kurzer Text mit Wegweisern zu anderen Kapitel.